yashpasu/Spotify-Top-Tracks/README.md

 To make this work you will need to install the packages shown in top lines of the server.js.
 To do this cd to the directory of this project and do "npm i 'package'" and let it intall:

-These are the ones you must install
+These are the ones you must install:

 	- npm i express (Used for app)
 	- npm i mysql2 (Used for MySQL db connection)
 	- npm i ws (Used for hosting WebSocket)